craigpastro/todoapp/README.md

 ## Things to do

 - Log errors properly
-- Add validators to gRPC
+- Add validators to gRPC.
+Or perhaps switch to [Twirp](https://github.com/twitchtv/twirp).
 - Use mTLS for auth (no auth atm)
 - Add pagination to read all